petevdp/JobFind/design.md

 # Design

 mvp: make one ip request based on user input, and return the results as a table?

 ## Tasks

 ### DONE

-* get basic api request working
+- get basic api request working
-* display posting from search
+- display posting from search
-* basic styling for postings
+- basic styling for postings
-* form styling (pass 1)
+- form styling (pass 1)
-* nav styling (pass 1)
+- nav styling (pass 1)
-* add link to full posting
+- add link to full posting
-* add salary range to expanded job posting
+- add salary range to expanded job posting
-* format salary
+- format salary
-* better styling for job postings
+- better styling for job postings
-* update query params when new search is performed
+- update query params when new search is performed
-* load search defined by query params on page load
+- load search defined by query params on page load
+- update readme

 ### TODO

-* update readme
-* update "description" to more accuratlly reflect contents
+- update "description" to more accurately reflect contents
+- fix the godawful form styling

 ### MVP

-* the user should be able to
+- the user should be able to
-  * search for jobs based on keywords and their particular location
+  - DONE search for jobs based on keywords and a location
-  * see those jobs displayed first, get basic info, and visit the full posting via link
+  - DONE see those jobs displayed first, get basic info, and visit the full posting via link

-* page should be mobile-friendly and generally have decent UX

-* deploy to github pages
+- DONE deploy to github pages

 ### STRECH

-* set default form values based on query params on page load
+- DONE set default form values based on query params on page load
-* unit testing
-* advanced search features(needs more definition)
+- DONE advanced search features
-* incremental search by getting all postings returned based on location
+- unit testing
+- incremental search with procured list of city names
-* use location api to filter postings to a particular area by default
+- use location api to filter postings to a particular area by default

 ### which fields to display